Best headphones: Our top picks for personal listening

 Best on-ear headphones

-If you find over-the-ear headphones too unwieldy, but don’t like sticking things inside your ear, we heartily recommend giving AKG’s N60NC noise-cancelling on-ear headphones an audition.
+If you find over-the-ear headphones too unwieldy, but don’t like sticking things inside your ear, we heartily recommend giving AKG's Y500 on-ear headphones an audition.
+They're lightweight and very comfortable to wear for long listening sessions.
+They sound absolutely fabulous, and they're very reasonably priced.

 Best in-ear headphones